 In hindsight, it’s kind of a silly question.
 Sitting at the pinnacle of the Four Corners in southwest Colorado, just east of a beautiful red rock desert and nestled into the base of the majestic San Juan mountains, Durango is as wild and wonderful as that gold-rush twang in its name suggests.

-Here, Ciesielczyk shares her favorite local spots, the need-to-know facts and the perfect itinerary for a winter day in Durango.
+Here, Ciesielczyk shares her favorite local spots, the need-to-know facts and the perfect itinerary for a day in Durango.

 If you’re interested in snow, the best time to hit Durango is in February.
 But the remaining seasons have plenty to offer: Go in July for high-country wildflowers or September for golden Aspen trees.